njmulsqb/njmulsqb.github.io/_drafts/The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 <img src="https://media.giphy.com/media/jsZIN7jaaFLvbjPy7l/giphy.gif" alt="LLMNR Poisoning" style="display:block; margin-left:auto; margin-right:auto">

-Well, it was a good catch but felt like a cheatcode so I without informing the company, created a low-privileged user to try compromising the AD again (the new user alone should've rang the bells but it didn't) so I forgot about the domain admin account and started working on the low-privileged user account.
+Well, it was indeed a catch but felt like a cheatcode so I without informing the company, created a low-privileged user to try compromising the AD again (the new user alone should've rang the bells but it didn't) so I forgot about the domain admin account and started working on the low-privileged user account.

 ## Compromising the AD environment (again) with low-privileged user